-At this time, Waddell & Reed has a poor Growth Score of F, however its Momentum Score is doing a lot better with a B. Following the exact same course, the stock was allocated a grade of B on the value side, putting it in the second quintile for this investment strategy.
+Currently, Waddell & Reed has a nice Growth Score of B, a grade with the same score on the momentum front.
+Charting a somewhat similar path, the stock was allocated a grade of A on the value side, putting it in the top 20% for this investment strategy.

-Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
-Notably, Waddell & Reed has a Zacks Rank #2 (Buy).
+Waddell & Reed has a Zacks Rank #1 (Strong Buy).
 We expect an above average return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report